 Multicast Addresses - This section lists all video multicast IP addresses that have been configured.
 Setting the field to a blank (empty string) value will cause the system to automatically generate a default multicast address.

-Ports (continued)
+TX - Ports (continued)

-Audio Port
+Audio Ports

-This page provides basic information about the audio port located on the ALIFI02T.
+This page provides basic information about the audio ports located on the TX unit.

-Enabled - Confirms whether the audio ports (USB and video) are enabled or disabled.
+Enabled - Confirms whether the audio ports are enabled or disabled.